apurvasijaria/goodreads_scraper/README.md

 # goodreads_scraping
 Codes to scrape information about [Goodreads](https://www.goodreads.com/) reader's shelf, books stats, reviews, author's info etc. using Beautiful Soup

+### Contents:
+- shelf_scrape.py: Extracts information of all book on a user's particular shelf.
+- author_scrape.py: Extracts infomation about the author, books by the author, quotes by the author.
+- books_scrape.py: Extracts information about the book and quotes from the book (other information like similar books, highlights etc WIP)

 ## Code 1: shelf_scrape.py

 Extracts information of books on a user's particular shelf